-10 Top-Rated Day Trips from Orlando
+11 Top-Rated Day Trips from Orlando

-1 Kennedy Space Center Visitor Complex
+1. Kennedy Space Center Visitor Complex

-About an hour's drive east of Orlando, the Kennedy Space Center is one of the most popular day trips from the city.
+About an hour's drive east of Orlando, the Kennedy Space Center is one of the most popular Orlando day trips.
 You don't have to be a budding astronaut to appreciate the excellent attractions at this famous NASA facility, from rocket exhibits and launch pads to astronaut encounters, 3D IMAX films, and a poignant memorial to NASA's fallen heroes.

 To see all the Kennedy Space Center highlights in one visit, sign up for the Kennedy Space Center Day Trip from Orlando.
 Take part in a simulated shuttle launch, see inspiring IMAX films, meet an experienced astronaut, and upgrade your pass to see the Vehicle Assembly Building or chat one-on-one with an astronaut over lunch.

 Address: SR 405, Titusville, Florida

-2 The Manatees of Crystal River
+2. The Manatees of Crystal River

-If you're a wildlife lover, few experiences are more thrilling than a face-to-face underwater encounter with an endangered 1,500-pound West Indian manatee.
-These gentle giants, sometimes called sea cows, swim in the warm waters of the Crystal River, about 90 minutes by car northwest of Orlando.
 Tours led by wildlife experts include a chance to swim and snorkel with the animals in their natural habitat.
 You can usually spot them at any time of year, but November through March is the prime time, when they come here to escape cooling sea temperatures.
-Those who prefer to stay dry can view the manatees during winter from the Three Sisters Springs boardwalk in the Crystal River Wildlife Refuge.
-Another popular place to see manatees in winter is beautiful Blue Spring State Park, about 50 minutes north of Orlando.

 If you really want to get up close to these fascinating creatures and learn all about them, the Crystal River Manatee Snorkeling and Everglades Airboat Tour is an unforgettable experience.
-Led by professional guides, this full-day tour from Orlando includes a 1.5-hour cruise on the Crystal River, a chance to swim and snorkel with the manatees; a thrilling airboat ride on the Homosassa River; and a visit to the Homosassa Springs Wildlife State Park, where you can see more manatees, as well as alligators, panthers, and bears.
+Led by professional guides, this full-day tour from Orlando includes a 1.5-hour cruise on the Crystal River; a chance to swim and snorkel with the manatees; a thrilling airboat ride on the Homosassa River; and a visit to the Homosassa Springs Wildlife State Park, where you can see more manatees, as well as alligators, panthers, and bears.
 Snorkel equipment, meals, entrance fees, and select hotel pickup and drop-off are included.

-3 Ellie Schiller Homosassa Springs Wildlife State Park
+3. Ellie Schiller Homosassa Springs Wildlife State Park

 Walking trails wind through the lush riverine habitat, and little ones can learn about Florida ecosystems at the children's education center, with interactive exhibits.
 Access to the park from the visitor center is by tram or a fun boat ride along the river, with the chance to spot wildlife along the way.